geograz/GEDIAG/README.md

 # GEDIAG

-Repository for the code and analyses of the study on "Generational Dialogue in Geotechnics"

-## Code description

-An international online survey was conducted from March to July 2025 to explore generational differences in experiences, beliefs, needs, and goals of members of the geo-community.
+Repository for the code and analyses of the study on "**Generational Dialogue in Geotechnics**" (GEDIAG) that was conducted for a contribution to the Geomechanics Colloquium 2025 (Salzburg / Austria).
+An international online survey was conducted from March to July 2025 to explore generational differences in experiences, beliefs, needs, and goals of members of the applied geo-community.
 The survey targeted professionals independent of age and experience who study or work in geotechnics or other geo-related disciplines.
-The results aim to serve as a foundation for increasing the profession’s attractiveness, offer valuable insights into intergenerational biases, and lay the groundwork for improved collaboration in the workplace.
+The results serve as a foundation for increasing the profession’s attractiveness, offer valuable insights into intergenerational biases, and lay the groundwork for improved collaboration in the workplace.

 Survey Organizers: Alexander Kluckner, Georg Erharter, Andreas-Nizar Granitzer, Bettina Mair, Suzanne Lacasse

+The following publications present and discuss results of the survey:

+- Kluckner, A., Erharter, G.H., Granitzer, A.-N., Mair, B., Lacasse, S., 2025.
+Generational gaps in geotechnics?
+A Transalpine perspective.
+Geomechanics and Tunnelling 18 (5).

 ## Repository structure